 Whereas new probation grants averaged approximately 80,000 annually before Prop.
-47 (2010 through 2014), they dropped to approximately 60,000 in 2015, 2016, and 2017, a decrease of 25 percent (figure 2).
-16 In 2018 the total new felony probation grants figure was down further, to 57,805.
+47 (2010 through 2014), they dropped to approximately 60,000 annually from 2015 to 2019, a decrease of 25 percent (figure 1).
+16 In 2019 the total new felony probation grants figure was down further, to 57,556.

 When Prop.
 47 was implemented in the fourth quarter of 2014, the Judicial Council also began collecting data on terminations from supervision and reductions in supervision level due to Prop.
 47 resentencing.
 17 Figure 2 shows the trend in Prop.
 47 terminations over time since the ballot measure was enacted.
-Statewide, 32,326 terminations resulting from Prop.
-47 have been reported since it was enacted in 2014 (figure 1).
-These terminations became increasingly rare in the past two years as there are fewer individuals left on supervision who are eligible for these types of terminations, but they do persist in relatively small numbers.
+Statewide, 32,678 terminations resulting from Prop.
+47 have been reported since it was enacted in 2014 (figure 2).
+These terminations became increasingly rare in recent years as there are fewer individuals left on supervision who are eligible for these types of terminations, but they do persist in relatively small numbers.

-16 New mandatory supervision and PRCS cases have also decreased since Prop 47.
+16 Annual total estimates represent sum of quarterly totals shown for each Calendar Year.
+New mandatory supervision and PRCS cases have also decreased since Prop 47.